GTMStack

 Consider the search funnel for someone buying a GTM operations platform:

 The bottom two keywords have negligible volume by consumer SEO standards.
 But they represent buyers with specific, mature requirements who are close to a purchase decision.
-A page that ranks #1 for “GTM ops platform for series B SaaS” might generate 15 visits per month and one demo request — and that one demo request could be worth $50K ARR.
+A page that ranks #1 for “GTM ops platform for series B SaaS” might generate 15 visits per month and one demo request.
+That one demo request could be worth $50K ARR.

 Long-tail keywords also have dramatically lower competition.
 Ranking for “GTM operations platform” might require a DA 60+ site and dozens of backlinks.
 Ranking for the long-tail variations might require a well-optimized page with good internal linking and no backlinks at all.